-- People who are 65 years old or older.
+- Adults who are 65 years old or older.

 - People who have chronic (ongoing) diseases, serious long-term health problems, or weak immune systems.
-For example, this may include people who have cancer, HIV/AIDS, asthma, or damaged or removed spleens.
+For example, this may include people who have cancer, HIV/AIDS, asthma, sickle cell disease, or damaged or removed spleens.

 - People who smoke.

-- Children who are younger than 5 years old.
+- Children who are younger than five years old.

-- Children who are 5–18 years of age with certain medical conditions, such as heart or lung diseases or cancer.
-For more information, talk with your child's doctor.
+- Children older than five years of age with certain medical conditions such as heart or lung diseases or cancer.

-For more information about the influenza vaccine, go to the CDC's Vaccines and Preventable Diseases: Seasonal Influenza (Flu) Vaccination Web page.
+For more information about the influenza or flu vaccine, go to the CDC's Seasonal Influenza (Flu) Vaccination Web page.

-For more information about the Hib vaccine, go to the CDC's Vaccines and Preventable Diseases: Hib Vaccination Web page.
+For more information about the Hib vaccine, go to the CDC's Hib Vaccination Web page.